 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.

-- To qualify for the Certificate in English for Academic Study at level 5, a student must achieve 60 points by successfully completing the requirements in the structure below. - 2 To qualify for the Certificate in English for Further Study a student must achieve 30 points by successfully completing 155300 and 155301.
+1 To qualify for the Certificate in English for Academic Study at level 5, a student must achieve 60 points by successfully completing the requirements in the structure below.

 60 points from Level 5: 155181, 155185-155187